Cumulocity-IoT/apama-rxepl/README.md

 # RxEPL - Observables in EPL

 ReactiveX is a framework designed to handle streams of data like water through pipes.
-RxEPL is a library that implements the framework, it is also available in [most](http://reactivex.io/languages.html) major programming languages.
+RxEPL is a library that implements the framework in EPL ([Apama](http://www.apamacommunity.com/)'s programming language), it is also available in [most](http://reactivex.io/languages.html) major programming languages.
 ```javascript
 IObservable temperatureBreaches :=
     Observable.fromChannel("TemperatureSensor") // Get all of the events being sent to this channel